Writing With Childrenby Jill Monroe

 I'm sure you're laughing at this point.
 Because as any mommy who's tried to go to the bathroom in peace can attest, children cheerfully quietly playing while you're trying to do ANYTHING just doesn't happen.
 Unless of course you're trying to clean their room.
 Then they're anywhere but there.

 So, I adjusted my schedule a bit.
-Instead of getting the scads written I'd hoped, I snuck in writing time during naps.
+Instead of getting the scads written I'd hoped, I'd sneak in writing time during naps.
 Or after bedtime.
-When my husband began getting up at 5:30 in the morning, so did I. And beleive me - that internal editor is not awake then!
+When my husband began getting up at 5:30 in the morning, so did I. And believe me - that internal editor is not awake then!

 I finaled in my first writing contest when the youngest was a baby and sold my first book before she went to Kindergarten.
 So, it can be done.

 Now we've moved into a whole new phase for us.
 Booksignings, contract calls, RWA meetings - the kids have heard the names of my editors so much, they probably think we're related.
-They do think they're related to some of my critique partners.
+They do think they're related to some of my critique partners (Aunt Donnell).

 So, I've learned a few things.
 First, children are not impressed by your writing.
 Your booksigning.
 Or that you've been asked to speak at another writing group.
 Going to a bookstore to see your book on the shelves may MAY be cool the first time.
 It's not cool when you decide to visit every Wal-Mart, Target, Waldenbooks, Barnes and Noble and Borders within a 30 mile radius of the house.